Win-back email examples and strategies to help rekindle relationships with your old customers

 If you worked really hard to reach a goal, would you just give it all up if it proved a little harder than expected?
-Probably not.

 You should approach your customers with the same sense of resilience.

 You spent time (and money) acquiring each and every customer.
 If someone goes quiet, letting them fade back into the ecommerce abyss is the same as giving up.

 Instead, you want to fight for them.
 Let them know you’re still here, and that you value their business and their place in your brand community.

 There’s no better way to convey that sentiment than with win-back email automations.